tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Nominus of Cruelty

+When you heal, one enemy engaged with you takes your level in negative energy damage.

+**Quirk:** Enjoys cruel tricks.

+---

+#### Noose, Symbol of the

+_Recharge 16+:_ When you roll a death save or last gasp save, you regain an expended recovery.

+**Quirk:** Panics and gets short of breath when in a tight spot.

+---

 #### Peerless Piety

 You have a fraudulent aura of religious piety and devotion to the Gods of Light.
 Everyone you know instinctively assumes that you are an unusually devout and moral individual – perhaps even a little too devout.
 This illusion is not foolproof – if confronted with undeniable evidence of any failings or misdeeds on your part, those who believed in you will lose faith – but it does mean that you’ll get the benefit of the doubt in most situations.